China's CNBG, Sinovac find more countries to test coronavirus vaccines | Health

 China's CNBG, Sinovac find more countries to test coronavirus vaccines

-China National Biotec Group (CNBG) and Sinovac Biotech Ltd said on Saturday four more countries have agreed to run late-stage clinical tests of their coronavirus vaccine candidates, as China steps up its efforts in the global race.
+China National Biotec Group (CNBG) and Sinovac Biotech Ltd said on Saturday they have each found two more countries to run late-stage clinical tests of their coronavirus vaccine candidates, as China steps up its efforts in the global race.

-Serbia and Pakistan are among the new countries agreeing to Phase 3 trials, as the two companies seek more data overseas amid dwindling new cases in China.
+Serbia and Pakistan have agreed to participate in the Phase 3 trials of CNBG's vaccine candidates while Sinovac has received approval from Turkey and Bangladesh.
+The two companies are seeking more data from overseas as new cases in China are dwindling.
 Serbia will test two vaccines developed by CNBG's Wuhan and Beijing units, and Pakistan will test the Beijing unit's candidate, the company told Reuters.

 CNBG's Phase 3 trials are expected to involve 50,000 people in about 10 countries, said CNBG vice president Zhang Yuntao.
 Trials have already begun in United Arab Emirates, Bahrain, Peru, Morocco, Argentina and Jordan.
 Zhang said foreign countries have expressed interest in ordering a combined 500 million doses of its vaccines.